• Share this on:

 Codes of conduct (CoC) vary from company to company, but they are often similar in structure and in the areas that they cover.
 Common elements in CoC include a set of ethical, social and environmental criteria, such as:

-• Companies must meet applicable general, social, and environmental legislation;
+• Companies must comply with applicable general, social and environmental legislation

-• Working hours must meet national laws, preferably with a maximum number of hours per week;
+• Working hours must comply with national laws, preferably with a maximum number of hours per week

-• Ongoing efforts must be made to reduce the use of resources, energy, and emissions; and
+• Ongoing efforts must be made to reduce the use of resources, energy and emissions

 Social initiatives such as the Ethical Trading Initiative (ETI) and the Business Social Compliance Initiative (amfori BSCI) also have codes of conduct.
 These are not specific to the grains, pulses and oilseeds sector, but are frequently used.